wvandaal/PwrSlide/README.md

 `getSlide(slideNum)`   | *integer*     | `PwrSlide`            | Returns the slide in the current deck corresponding to its index in the `slides` NodeList.

 ##### The `slidechange` Event
 The `slidechange` event is fired when the currently displayed slide leaves the view and is replaced by another slide.
 The `event.details` contains an object representing the current state of the PwrDeck, namely the `slideIndex` and the `curSlide`.
-This event can be used to synchonize different decks, allowing you to queue presenter notes, trigger slide changes in other presentations, etc.
+This event can be used to synchronize different decks, allowing you to queue presenter notes, trigger slide changes in other presentations, etc.

 <br>
 ### PwrSlide